paulmadsenhbar/HIPs/keyrotation.md

 ## Abstract

 This HIP specifies a mechanism for protecting Hedera state entities like accounts, topics, and tokens etc from takeover after key compromise.
-An account owner can 'pre-announce' a public key when creating the state entity such that subsequent key management operations like AccountUpdate must be signed by the private key associated with the pre-announced key to be considered valid.
-In this manner, even if an account's hot key is stolen , the attacker will be unable to take over the account as they will not have the pre-announced key.
+An account owner can 'pre-rotate' a public key when creating the state entity such that subsequent key management operations via AccountUpdate must be signed by the private key associated with the pre-rotated key to be considered valid.

+In this manner, even if an account's hot key is stolen , the attacker will be unable to take over the state entity as they will not have the pre-rotated key and so cannot lock the valid owner out.

-In this model, for any Hedera state entity, there can be a 'hot' key that can only sign transactions, but not change the key pair.
-The pre-announced key 'cold' key is uniquely authorized to rotate the current hot key and replace it with itself.
+In this model, for any Hedera state entity, there can be a 'hot' key that can sign transactions, but not change the key on the state entity.
+There is a seprate pre-rotated key 'cold' key that is uniquely authorized to rotate the current hot key and replace it with itself.

 For enhanced security, the pre-announced cold key could self be a multi-sig with appropriate threshold rules (presumably not if we pre-announce only the digest?)